SaulTejedaM/OrganizApp/README.md

 - Click on create a shortcut on your desktop checkbox:

-- **This application is already connected to a Firebase WEB application**
+- **This project is already connected to a Firebase WEB application**